-CASI welcomes applications from scholars who have received their Ph.D. or equivalent degrees in the last year, or who will complete their degree by June 30, 2020.
-The term of appointment is July 1, 2020-June 30, 2021 and Ph.D. must be in hand to begin the appointment.
+CASI welcomes applications from scholars who have received their Ph.D. or equivalent degrees in the last year, or who will complete their degree by June 30, 2021.
+The term of appointment is July 1, 2021-June 30, 2022 and Ph.D. must be in hand to begin the appointment.
+The position may be renewable for up to one additional year conditional on performance and budgetary approval.

 Since its founding in 1992 within the School of Arts & Sciences (SAS), CASI has continued to uphold Penn's global reputation as a leading U.S. institution of research in South Asian studies and scholarship on India.
-CASI’s goals are to engage in policy-relevant research focused on the challenges facing contemporary India; to nurture students' interest in contemporary India through interactions with visiting scholars and opportunities to work and conduct research in India; and to act as a public forum on contemporary India through seminars, workshops, conferences, and publications.
+CASI’s goals are to engage in policy-relevant research focused on the challenges facing contemporary India; to nurture discussion in contemporary India through interactions with visiting scholars and opportunities to work and conduct research in India; and to act as a public forum on contemporary India through seminars, workshops, conferences, and publications.

+Fellows will also be expected to help organize some of the Center’s core activities, including seminars and workshops, and have opportunities to interact with a distinguished array of visiting speakers, scholars and fellows.
 Because fellows are expected to be fully integrated with the intellectual life of the Center, they must plan to physically reside in the vicinity of the University of Pennsylvania.
-Each fellow receives a stipend of $58,000, a $2500 research fund, and health insurance.
-The position may be renewable for up to one additional year conditional on performance and budgetary approval.
+The fellowship includes a stipend of $58,000, contingent upon proof of conferral of the Ph.D. degree, a $2,500 research fund, and health insurance.

 Our program values interdisciplinary research, collaboration, and collegiality; is committed to promoting a culturally diverse intellectual community; and strongly encourages applications from women, minorities, and under-represented communities.